 JPMorgan Chase operates in many regions, countries and communities around the world where its business, and the activities of its clients and customers, could be adversely affected by climate change.
-Climate change could manifest as a financial risk to JPMorgan Chase either through changes in the physical climate or from the process of transitioning to a low carbon_lower-carbon economy.
-Both physical risks and transition risks associated with climate change could have negative impacts on the financial condition or creditworthiness of JPMorgan Chase's elients and customers, and on <a href="testing-testi
+Climate change could manifest as a financial risk to JPMorgan Chase either through changes in the physical climate or from the process of transitioning to a low carbonlower-carbon economy.
+Both physical risks and transition risks associated with climate change could have negative impacts on the financial condition or creditworthiness of JPMorgan's JPMorgan Chase's clients and customers, and on itson JPMorgan Chase's exposure to those affected companies and markets, and on the effectiveness of JPMorgan Chase's existing business strategy with respect to its operations, clients and customers.